EspioIdsavant/Harvest-Kurin-Tails/README.md

 ### Kurin
 - Supported mods: Kurin HAR Edition; Kurin, the Three Tailed Fox \[Deluxe Edition\]
 - HE bonuses: Ears
 - Alternative tail uses: Can be skinned at a tailoring bench, producing Kurin Tail Fur, a wool-like material that can be used to make stuff.
 Be warned, Kurins dislike wearing Kurin Fur clothing even more then humans dislike human leather, and they dislike seeing others wearing thier sister's fur.
 If they see another Kurin wearing Kurin, they will view them as a traitor!
-Nopte that psychopaths, cannibals, and bloodlusters will instead take glee in wearing Kurin fur.
+Note that psychopaths, cannibals, and bloodlusters will instead take glee in wearing Kurin fur.
 - Other change: For Kurin HAR Edition, the recipe for the Kurin Tail Blade is modified to require only 1 advanced component, but now needs a fresh kurin tail.

 ### Kimiri